ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

-Given multiple, linearly or non-linearly ordered point sets where individual points across are in one-to-one correspondence, we developed an approach for generating a velocity flow transformation model to describe a time-varying diffeomorphic mapping as a variant of the inexact landmark matching solution of Joshi and Miller [@Joshi:2000aa].
+Given multiple, linearly or non-linearly ordered point sets where individual points across are in one-to-one correspondence, we developed an approach for generating a velocity flow transformation model to describe a time-varying diffeomorphic mapping as a variant of the inexact landmark matching solution.
 Integration of the resulting velocity field can then be used to describe the displacement between any two time points within this time-parameterized domain.
 Regularization of the sparse correspondence between point sets is performed using a generalized B-spline scattered data approximation technique [@Tustison:2006aa], also developed by the ANTsX developers and contributed to ITK.

 To apply this methodology to the developmental templates [@Kronman:2023aa], we coalesced the manual parcellations of the developmental templates into 26 common